Capulin Volcano National Monument

 Scenic Drive

-More likely you will want to drive to the top.
-It’s only 2 miles but very scenic with views of the Sangre de Christo mountains.
+You will want to take the scenic drive to the top of the volcano.
+(Cyclists and pedestrians are only allowed if the road is closed because there are no shoulders.)
+The drive is only 2 miles but very scenic with views of the Sangre de Christo mountains.
 In fact, on a clear day you can see the Rocky Mountains and five states.
 You can also see the lava flow and remains of other volcanos.
 The area has over 100 recognizable former volcanos!

 View from the top